Panthrakikos F.C.: New era (2001–present)

 In 2001-2003 Panagiotis Margaritis take charge of administration as chairman and Sakis Skoulis as manager.
 They were promoted two consecutive seasons, reaching the Delta Ethniki in 2003.

 In 2004 prompting significant investment into the club from local entrepreneurs Thodoris Savakis, Tasos Karaolanis & Yiannis Kitzidis.
 Kostas Vasilakakis, a former player of Panthrakikos, was hired as manager in the summer of 2004.
 In season 2004–05 Panthrakikos were champions of Delta Ethniki and were again promoted, to the Gamma Ethniki.
 A third-place finish in 2005–06 saw them promoted once more, to the Beta Ethniki.

 Three managers were hired in the first half of the season 2006-2007.
 Zisis Tsekos, Dimitrios Kalaitzidis and Yiannis Gounaris, were fired to be replaced by manager Kostas Vasilakakis and lead the club to an 11th-place finish.
 Panthrakikos started the 2007–08 season with a breach of league rules in their opening game, against Chaidari, and were penalised by a four-point reduction.
-Despite this penalty, Panthrakikos beat Ilisiakos 1–0 in the final game of the season to overtake PAS Giannena, finish third and gain promotion to Super League Greece for the first time.
+Despite this penalty, Panthrakikos beat Ilisiakos 1–0 in the final game of the season to overtake PAS Giannina, finish third and gain promotion to Super League Greece for the first time.
 Emilio Ferrera, was hired as manager in the summer of 2008, lead Panthrakikos to an 11th place finish in their first Super League season.

 On January 25, 2017, Panthrakikos withdrew from the Football League (Level 2) due to financial problems after the 12th game of the period.

-After competing in the Regional Amateur League of Thrace for over 4 years, Panthrakikos got promoted once again to Gamma Ethniki and will be competing in the competition for the 2022/23 Football Season.
+After competing in the Regional Amateur League of Thrace for over 4 years, Panthrakikos got promoted once again to Gamma Ethniki and competing in the competition for the 2022–23 football season.

+Panthrakikos competed in the Gamma Ethniki until the 2025–26 season, when it finished in 1st place in Group 1, earning a spot in the promotion play-offs.
+There, it finished in 2nd place and secured promotion to Super League 2 (the renamed Beta Ethniki) for the first time after a 9-year absence from professional football.
+Meanwhile, during the same season, Panthrakikos reached the final of the Greek Football Amateur Cup, but lost 2–1 to Trikala in the final match.